WHEN DOES "THE BRONZE AGE" OF COMICS BEGIN?

 Also, Marvel was purchased by a corporate take-over in 1967, which created tremendous editorial changes and resulted in Jack Kirby being denied a raise for his work.
 In response, Stan Lee suggested he draw fewer panels - which he did.
 It begins a downward spiral for the once-proud "House of Ideas".

-The later spate of items include Julius Schwartz turning over Green Lantern to Denny O'Neil and Neal Adams (this actually occurred in 1969, but the first issue went on sale in February of 1970), Mort Weisinger retiring (late 1969 or early 1970, his last issue - Superman 229 - appeared on newsstands in June of 1970) and Jack Kirby leaving Marvel comics entirely to work for DC (his new works also appearing June of 1970).
+The later spate of items include Julius Schwartz turning over Green Lantern to Denny O'Neil and Neal Adams (this actually occurred in 1969, but the first issue went on sale in February of 1970), Mort Weisinger retiring (late 1969 or early 1970, his last issue - Superman 229 - appeared on newsstands in June of 1970) and Jack Kirby leaving Marvel comics entirely to work for DC (occurring the end of 1969 and his first new work at DC - the cover for Challengers of the Unknown #75 - appearing June of 1970).
 Further, John Romita penciled his last Spider-Man story some time in mid-1970 - one of the last remaining ties for Spider-Man to the Silver Age.

-Folks who focus on the Silver Age say it ended in 1969.
-For the sake of this article, then, let us simply agree that the Silver Age was quite certainly gone by mid-1970 at the latest (for those of you willing to side with Kurt Busiek, who asserts that the Death of Gwen Stacey in 1973 was the end of the Silver Age, I refer you to the "End and Aftermath" section of the Wikipedia article on the Silver Age, as Craig Shutt ("Mister Silver Age") refutes that attempt to re-write history).
+Folks focusing on the Silver Age have said it ended in 1969.
+Most likely with Jack Kirby's departure from Marvel.
+For the sake of this article, considering some of the latitude in events cited, let us simply agree that the Silver Age was quite certainly gone by 1970 at the latest (for those of you willing to side with Kurt Busiek, who asserts that the Death of Gwen Stacey in 1973 was the end of the Silver Age, our Webmaster refer you to the "End and Aftermath" section of the Wikipedia article on the Silver Age, as Craig Shutt ["Mister Silver Age", himself] refutes that attempt to re-write history).

 SO, WHERE IS THIS "NEW BEGINNING"?

-Sadly, many of these same Silver Age pundits will then surmise that the Bronze Age was simply an ad hoc manner of referring to the period just following the Silver Age and, therefore, has no event by which to determine its beginning.
+Many of these same Silver Age pundits will then surmise that the Bronze Age was simply an ad hoc manner of referring to the period just following the Silver Age and, therefore, has no event by which to determine its beginning.
 That retailers "invented" it as a sales gimmick.
-While there may be truth to it being used to refer from comics of a certain era, the idea that it has not event to tie into is patently untrue.
+While there may be some truth to it being used to refer from comics of a certain period, the idea that it has no event to tie into is patently untrue.

-The purpose of this article is to establish that there is a general beginning of the Bronze Age that we've been overlooking for quite some time.
-There are several events that demarcate the advent of the Bronze Age, and only one heralding event appears in a comic book.
+The purpose of this article is to support the statement that there is a general beginning of the Bronze Age and that retailers and industry professionals have been overlooking it for quite some time.
+There are a few events that demarcate the advent of the Bronze Age, and only one heralding event appears in a comic book.

-Now, I hope many of you will forgive the fact that I'm primarily DC-centric in these pages.
-It informs my opinion, but doesn't make me oblivious to what else was going on at the time.
+Now, our Webmaster hopes that many of you will forgive the fact that we're primarily DC-centric in these pages.
+It informs our opinion, but doesn't make us oblivious to what else was going on at the time.
 Many comics historians who are fond of the Golden Age and Silver Age of comics - particularly those who hold the Silver Age as the Marvel Age - have held forth that very little produced by Marvel in the Bronze Age was quite as significant as the decade prior.
+We only agree with that idea for the very beginning of the Bronze Age, as Marvel began picking up steam in the latter half of the 1970s, bouyed by their success with the "New" X-Men.

-As such, I hope you will further forgive that - like the Golden and Silver Ages before it - the Bronze Age's beginning appears to be declared, again, by a DC comic book.
+As such, our Webmaster hope you will further forgive that - much like the Golden and Silver Ages before it - the Bronze Age's beginning appears to be declared, again, by a DC comic book.

 A couple of precursors, if you will: